NiyiOke/Dabuda/music_pipeline/README.md

 3. Run `python upload_to_youtube.py` once to complete OAuth.
 A `token.pickle` file will be created for future authentication.

 ## Usage
-Run `python main.py` to generate a one-minute track, create a video and upload it to your YouTube channel.
+Run `python main.py` to generate a **one-hour chill Amapiano track**, create a video and upload it to your YouTube channel.
 The script can be scheduled daily using cron or any scheduler.

 ```bash
 0 0 * * * /usr/bin/python /path/to/main.py